 Food Blogger Pro Joining the Food Blogger Pro (FBP) community has been a great resource for me.
 Bjork and Lindsay created FBP to share the expertise they have developed in building the Pinch of Yum blog to the point where it has generated over $30,000 in some months.
 In addition to sharing their expertise, FBP is a great way to connect with a network of over 700 food bloggers sharing their questions and insights through a number of well organized forums.
 There are also great instructional videos on topics like Building Traffic, Food Photography, Generating Income, and much more.
-I definitely would say Food Blogger Pro membership is worth the investment of about $25/month for anyone serious about starting a food blog or taking their current blog to another level of success.
-Update: Food Blogger Pro only enrolls new members twice per year.
-Use this link to sign up for the Food Blogger Pro waiting list!
+I definitely would say Food Blogger Pro membership is worth the investment of about $35/month for anyone serious about starting a food blog or taking their current blog to another level of success.

 Tasty Food Photography ebook It doesn’t take much research to figure out that awesome food photos are essential to generating significant traffic to a food blog.
 Getting the Tasty Food Photography ebook created by Lindsay from Pinch of Yum was a huge step in improving our photos here at Cooking Chat, and thus features prominently on this food blogger resources page.
 Well worth the $19 for us!
 Using the book as a guide, we took the plunge on a “real” camera (will add some more about that later) and other tools.
 Since doing so, we’ve been getting accepted to the highly selective food photo sites with some regularity–see for instance our Tastespotting gallery.
 More important, the photos look so tasty–don’t you just want a bite of that Turkey and Butternut Squash stew to the right?
 There is also a new resource available on taking food photos with artificial lighting available through Food Blogger Pro.